explorer2005/DSA/README.md

 space complexity is o(1)

 in linked list we cannot access any value drectly we have to traverse through the head node

+merge sort is basically divide and conquer and works on the principle of recursion step 1:- division into 2 equal parts repeatedly step 2:- merge the parts to create a sorted array for merging we will use 2 pointers, one will point to the start of left half and the other will point to the right half